MET Rishikul Vidyalaya: AS & A Level

 The school offers AS & A Levels which are equivalent to 11th and 12th grades.
 MET Rishikul Vidyalaya is affiliated with the Cambridge International Assessment Examinations.

 Student Council

-The school has four houses: Shivaji (Red), Tagore (Green), Gandhi (Yellow) and Ashoka (Blue) which compete for the house cup throughout the year.
+The school has four houses: Shivaji (Red), Tagore (Green), Gandhi (Yellow) and Ashoka (Blue), which compete for the house cup throughout the year.
 Each house has a captain and a house teacher.

 The council's core positions are: Head Boy and Head Girl.
 The council is democratic, and changed in July every year.

 Events

 Annual Day

-The school has an annual day known as 'Anandvan', translating to 'the festival of joy'.
+The school has an annual day known as 'Anandvan', translating to 'The Festival of Joy'.

 Green Mela

 The PTA members of the school host an annual Green Mela, which is a carnival based around eco-friendly activities and games.

 Achievements

-The school is very environmental-friendly and has won the 'Best Performing School Award' by The Energy and Resources Institute and the World Education 'Green Campus Award'.
-It has won the International School Award from the British Council from 2017-2020.
-School students are extremely active and keep winning curricular and extra-curricular competitions at state and national level.
+The school has won the 'Best Performing School Award' by The Energy and Resources Institute and the World Education 'Green Campus Award'.
+It has also won the International School Award from the British Council between 2017-2020.
+There is also a focus on sporting achievements at the school.